timprepscius/mailiverse-v2/README.md

  * Decodes QP inlines in the subject, haven't applied this to mail bodies yet.

 Todo:
+ * Public keys are not automatically registered on the pgp key servers.
+Don't want to enable until semi-permanent I think.
  * Signing mail with text & html blocks using PGP.
 The signature is too small to be correct.
 But GPG somehow accepts it.
 Which I find disturbing.
  * QP all around.